-- Waste prevention - Use of the safest possible chemicals and products - Design of the least possible hazardous chemical syntheses - · Use of renewable materials - Use of catalysts in order to minimize chemical usage - Use of solvents and reaction conditions that are safe as possible - Maximization of energy efficiency - Minimization of accident potential and avoiding the use of reactive substances - c.
-Flammability-the tendency for a chemical substance to be ignited at ambient temperatures.
-Combustible substances can include: - Chemical solvents that produce vapors which readily ignite when used under normal working conditions. - Combustible solids (small particles, powders, or substances easily ignited by fire or an ignition source)
+- Waste prevention - Use of the safest possible chemicals and products - Design of the least possible hazardous chemical syntheses - Use of renewable materials - Use of catalysts in order to minimize chemical usage - Use of solvents and reaction conditions that are safe as possible - Maximization of energy efficiency - Minimization of accident potential and avoiding the use of reactive substances to be ignited at ambient temperatures.
+Combustible substances can include:

+- Chemical solvents that produce vapors which readily ignite when used under normal working conditions. - Combustible solids (small particles, powders, or substances easily ignited by fire or an ignition source)